 When it comes to the number of live games you can watch each week, MLB EXTRA INNINGS and MLB.TV’s All Teams plan are identical.

 Some sources may show a higher number of weekly games available on MLB EXTRA INNINGS.
 That’s all dependent on how many games are blacked out in your TV plan.
-If your TV service already carries the national MLB channels and your regional sports network (RSN), then MLB EXTRA INNINGS fills in the content gap—meaning you’ll have access to every MLB game for the entire season.
+If your TV service already carries the national MLB channels and your local team’s regional sports network (RSN), then MLB EXTRA INNINGS fills in the gap—meaning you’ll have access to every MLB game for the entire season.

 The standalone nature of MLB.TV means regional blackouts play a more prominent role.
 You’ll need a separate TV subscription to watch live in-market and nationally televised MLB games.
-But the great thing about MLB.TV is that you can watch any blacked-out game on demand 90 minutes after it airs.
+But the great thing about MLB.TV is that you can stream any blacked-out game on demand 90 minutes after it airs.

 Because of the content similarities, the service type is the main difference between MLB EXTRA INNINGS and MLB.TV.
 MLB EXTRA INNINGS requires a cable or satellite TV subscription, while MLB.TV works only with a fast and reliable internet connection.